 - One of the oddest alliances in the Pantheon has been between Omar Little and Vito Corleone.
 Omar sees much of the Corleone family business as not truly effecting him or harming his community, and Vito, somewhat surprisingly, has developed a certain fondness for Omar.
 Given Omar's independent and mercenary operation, Vito Corleone has paid Omar on numerous occasions to either steal from or harass various opponents of the Corleone Family, and Omar has thus far (mostly) refrained from targeting Corleone holdings, both out of respect for Vito's truce with him and due to how lucrative this alliance has been.
 With that said, Omar does not trust Vito's son Michael.
 He knows that Michael is more ruthless in his dealings and would turn on someone who gets in his way or outlives their usefulness in an instant.
 Omar has plenty of experience with such types, as for example he frequently worked with Proposition Joe (a criminal/drug kingpin to whom double dealing and multi-layered plans are almost as natural as breathing) as a mortal man, but he recognizes that Michael is a very different and much less sentimental/honorable sort of criminal than Vito.

 - Wholeheartedly supports Robin Hood's thefts, even joining in with the thieves of Norwood Forest.

 - Has taken a fond liking to the street rat Aladdin, as Omar also grew up on the streets as a young man with crime as his only choice to avoid going hungry and avoid complete destitution.
-The Arabian is a bit wary of hanging out with Omar, as Omar is much more willing to use force and other harsh methods than Aladdin ever was, but nonetheless Aladdin appreciates the backup.
+The Arabian is a bit wary of hanging out with Omar, as Omar has always been much more willing to use force and other harsh methods than Aladdin ever was, but nonetheless Aladdin appreciates the backup.

 - Also resides in the House of Crime.